mansim07/dataplex-labs/lab1/README.md

         echo "==========="
         ```

 - **Step 3:**  Cloud logging sink to capture the audit data which we can later query to run and visualize audit reports.
-Grant permissions to the Cloud Logging sink’s Google Managed Service Account for the Central Operations Domain lake->Data Product zone->Audit Data asset
+Grant permissions to the Cloud Logging sink’s Google Managed Service Account for the Central Operations Domain lake->Data Product zone->Audit Data asset  (apply domain asset level security)

     - **Step 3.1:**  Create the Cloud Logging sink to capture the Dataplex Audit logs into a BigQuery  table